John-Kingham/random-old-books/README.md

 - #504746 (a dark brown) as the second background colour
 - #FFFFFF (white) as the light text colour on dark backgrounds

-Initially the light text colour was cream, but the contrast was too low, so I switched it to pure white.

 #### Custom fonts

 THe site uses two custom fonts from [Google Fonts](https://fonts.google.com/):